Is a burial or cremation cheaper?

 Angel

 Around three in four funerals use cremation in the UK today and in most cases cost has been the deciding factor.
-It’s simply a much more affordable option than burial
+It’s simply a much more affordable option than burial.

 In the end, it’s all about giving a loved one the best farewell possible and the best doesn’t always mean the most expensive.
 Maybe the person who has died preferred less fuss, or wanted their send off to be kinder to the planet, or maybe they would prefer you spent their estate on something else, however there are other factors to take into account.